sap-commerce-tools/ccv2-project-template/core-customize/README.md

 > **Initial project bootstrap**
 >
-> 1. Download the latest SAP Commerce 2011 release zip file and put it into the `platform` folder
+> 1. Download the latest SAP Commerce 2011 release zip file and put it into the `dependencies` folder
 >    using the correct file name, e.g.
 >
 >    ```bash